catapillie/mer-proto/README.md

 This is a operation of arity `2n + 1`, because we have 1 fallback, and to that add all the conditions and values, both of which we have `n`.

-The resulting value of this expression is the first value whose condition evaluates to true.
+The resulting value of this expression is the first value whose condition evaluates to `true`.
 Conditions are tested in the order they are written in.
 If none of the condition evaluate to `true`, then the fallback value is taken instead.
 All of the `value`s, including the `value_fallback`, must be of the same type, which is also the type of the whole expression.
 And obviously, all the `condition`s must be of type `bool`.

 A special case is the ternary case-then-otherwise: with just one condition, you find yourself with the common "ternary" expression.
 ```lua